There’s no question that many small business owners should build a presence with Instagram marketing.

-If this sounds familiar, you aren’t alone.
+If this sounds familiar to you, you’re not alone.

 - Inspirational quotes can get new users to comment on your posts and follow your account.